 - Potentially unsafe pickup/delivery situations

-- Items can easily get lost in the shuffle
+- Listings can easily get lost in the shuffle

 Facebook Marketplace

-Facebook Marketplace — like Craigslist, but with confirmed profiles that make it generally less sketchy.
+Facebook Marketplace—like Craigslist, but with confirmed profiles that make it a little more legit.
 They’ve also been stepping things up lately with new shipping and filtering options.

 Good for